Akaame/Intervalt/README.md

-# Interval
+# Intervalt

-Interval tree implementation in Python.
+Intervalt tree implementation in Python.

 Interval trees hold intervals in tree structure so that overlaps can be observed faster.